undp/design-system/README.md

 These projects will have consistent look and feel and accessible in nature by just following the guidelines in the documentation.

-By unifiying design elements into reusable components, development will simplify and accelerate the development of these digital products.
+By unifying design elements into reusable components, development will simplify and accelerate the development of these digital products.

 The Guide is a living document created to meet the needs of UNDP's front-end developers and designers.
 If there is a Component or Pattern that you need, or you have any other feedback, question or comment please contact us.

 ## Demo

 Living Style Guide & Documentation: **[Demo](https://design.undp.org)**